Anna Deavere Smith: This Ghost of Slavery [SOLD OUT]

 Set in Baltimore and Annapolis, the story is set within a college campus and moves between the 1860s and the present as actors play multiple roles.
 Drawing from interviews with social justice workers associated with the nonprofit organization Chicago CRED (Create Real Economic Destiny), which seeks to reduce gun violence and help young people ensnared in gangs or the juvenile justice system, Smith weaves these contemporary voices with primary research in 19th-century archives, transcripts, and diaries (especially on “apprenticeship laws”) to extend her examination of the school-to-prison pipeline to the long legacy of American slavery.

-Performed by a cast that includes professional actors and undergraduate artists at Wesleyan University, this staged reading will be followed by a discussion.
+Performed by a cast that includes professional actors along with faculty and undergraduate artists at Wesleyan University, this staged reading will be followed by a discussion.
 This event marks the first in a series of engagements that Smith, the 2024–2025 CFA Artist in Residence, is devising with the Center for the Arts to further examine performance as a way of knowing.

 This Ghost of Slavery was originally written for The Atlantic magazine and published in the December 2023 issue.
 The work is only the second full length play published since the magazine’s first issue in 1857.